-- 1 Enter the sequence number, LN table, logical ASCII file, and the physical ASCII file name. - 2 Select the Active check box to make the relation active and define an execute condition. - 3 Under Permitted Operations, specify the actions that are permitted for this table relation, and the appropriate conditions. - 4 Select Stop Condition to activate the stop mechanism and define the appropriate stop condition. - 5 Select Import via Data Access Layer if you want to use the functionality programmed into the Data Access Layer (DAL). - 6 Select External Program and enter the program name in the following field if you want to use an external program.
-If you want to run an LN session, clear External Program and enter a session or object code in the following field. - 7 Enter the number of the index if one of the ASCII file fields is based on increment. - 8 Click Edit Text on the toolbar to start the text editor if you want to add more information.
+- 1 Specify the sequence number, LN table, logical ASCII file, and the physical ASCII file name. - 2 Select the Active check box to make the relation active and define an execute condition. - 3 Select in Permitted Operations, the action check boxes that are permitted for this table relation, and the appropriate conditions. - 4 Select Stop Condition to activate the stop mechanism and define the appropriate stop condition. - 5 Select Import via Data Access Layer to use the functionality programmed into the Data Access Layer (DAL). - 6 Select External Program check box and specify the program name in the Program Name field to use an external program.
+To run an LN session, clear the External Program check box and specif a session or object code in the Program Name field. - 7 Specify the number of the index if one of the ASCII file fields is based on increment. - 8 Click Edit Text on the toolbar to start the text editor to add more information.